commercetools/commercetools-sunrise-java-cms/cms-contentful/README.md

 * add content entry for 'pageContent' type with the following value in 'description' field:
   "Fearless Abenteurer!
 Verteidiger von Pfannkuchen."
 * add content entry for 'page' type with the following values:
-  'slug': 'finn'; 'pageContent': reference to the 'pageContent' entry create in the previous step.
+  'slug': 'finn'; 'pageContent': reference to the 'pageContent' entry creates in the previous step.

 ## Error handling